Closing the Loop in Affect-Driven Game Adaptation: A Systematic Review: Discussion

 \subsection{Interpretation and Implementation of the Experience-Driven Loop}

-Among the studies analyzed in this review, only 17 fully implemented the experience-driven loop by integrating its three foundational components: data acquisition, predictive modeling of player experience, and dynamic adaptation of game content.
+Within the screened literature, 23 studies met the criteria for fully implementing and empirically evaluating the complete experience-driven loop by integrating its three foundational components: data acquisition, predictive modeling of player experience, and dynamic adaptation of game content.
 These studies captured affective and/or behavioral signals and also translated them into timely and context-sensitive adaptations.
-For example, the studies by Nogueira et al.~\cite{nogueira2016vanishing} and Chen et al.~\cite{chen2023impact} exemplify this closed-loop structure.
-Both works demonstrate continuous sensing, the use of internal models to interpret player state, and systematic content adjustment during gameplay---aligning closely with the full-loop architecture defined in Section~\ref{sec:concepts}.
-These implementations highlight the feasibility and effectiveness of operationalizing the experience-driven loop in real-world game systems.
+For example, the studies by Nogueira et al.~\cite{nogueira2016vanishing} and Chen et al.~\cite{chen2023impact} exemplify this complete-loop structure.
+Both works demonstrate continuous sensing, the use of internal models to interpret player state, and systematic content adjustment during gameplay, aligning closely with the complete-loop architecture defined in Section~\ref{sec:concepts}.
+These implementations highlight the feasibility of operationalizing the experience-driven loop in real-world game systems.

-However, the broader literature remains fragmented.
-Despite extensive academic discussion of the experience-driven loop~\cite{yannakakis2011experience}, most studies have addressed only isolated components, such as affect recognition or PCG, without completing the loop via predictive models and adaptive feedback.
+The screened and excluded records suggest fragmentation across sensing, modeling, and adaptation work.
+Despite extensive academic discussion of the experience-driven loop~\cite{yannakakis2011experience}, most studies have addressed only isolated components, such as affect recognition or PCG, without completing the loop via player experience models and adaptive feedback.
 This fragmentation highlights an ongoing challenge: translating affective and behavioral signals into meaningful, responsive gameplay that evolves continuously with the player's experience.